Choose another writer in this calendar:

 Hollo was married twice, first to Aili Armida Pihlström, and

-divorce to the singer Iris Antonina Anna Walden, his Russian
+divorce to the singer and translator Iris Antonina Anna Walden, whose

-language teacher, whom he had met during his stay in Vienna and
+language teacher during his stay in Vienna and

 out in 1985.
 Lukemisesta, a collection of essays,